 With the COVID-19 pandemic, Internet traffic has grown rapidly in 2020 due to stay-at-home orders across the globe or voluntary practices that limit in-person interactions and require remote work.
 Our ability to handle increased traffic is dependent in part upon transmission capacity provided by third party telecommunications network providers and availability of co-location facilities to house our servers.
 We may be unable to purchase the bandwidth and space we need from these providers due to limitations on their resources or other reasons outside of our control.
 Inability to access facilities where we would like to install servers, or perform maintenance on existing servers, because of governmental restrictions on access due to stay-at-home orders or social distancing requirements impedes our ability to expand or maintain capacity.
 As a result, there can be no assurance that we are adequately prepared for unexpected increases in bandwidth demands by our customers, particularly those under cyber-attack or impacted by pandemic-related events.
 Failure to put in place the capacity we require to operate our business effectively could result in a reduction in, or disruption of, service to our customers and ultimately a loss of those customers.
 The Akamai Intelligent Edge Platform relies on hundreds of thousands of servers deployed around the world.
-Disruptions in our supply chain could prevent us from purchasing servers and other needed equipment that are manufactured in areas that face disruptions to operations due to unrest or other political activity, public health issues (such as the COVID-19 pandemic), safety issues, natural disasters or general economic conditions.
+Disruptions in our supply chain could prevent us from purchasing servers and other needed equipment at attractive prices or at all.
+For example, it has been, and may continue to be, more difficult to purchase servers, component parts and other equipment that are manufactured in areas that face disruptions to operations due to unrest or other political activity, public health issues (such as the COVID-19 pandemic), safety issues, natural disasters or general economic conditions.
 Failure to have adequate server deployment could harm the quality of our services, which could lead to the loss of customers and revenue.